demiangmz/SharePointShell/README.md

 # SharePointShell
 Useful scripts to manage SharePoint Online and SharePoint Server.
+Some Office Web Apps scripts also if you need them.

 Microsoft Disclaimer